creativeprogramming/flexopotamus/README.md

 # A responsive, small screen first WordPress starter theme based on Twenty-Eleven.
-Flexopotamus is a parent starter theme for developers that need an good mobile friendly starting point.
+Flexopotamus is a parent theme for developers that need an good mobile friendly starting point.
 All styles before media queries are tuned for small screens.
 The theme comes packaged with [FitVidsjs](http://fitvidsjs.com/) and a custom build of  [Modernizr](http://www.modernizr.com/).
 Custom Modernizr detects for audio, video, flexbox, touch and also contains [Respond.js](https://github.com/scottjehl/Respond).

 ## Flexopotamus Features ##
 Flexopotomus takes the Twenty-Eleven theme to a more progressively enhanced approach.
 Notable features are: